Sachin4717/AtheletQ/README.md

 **Tagline:** Interactive front-end for athlete quizzes and performance visualization using webcam input (Vite + TypeScript).

----

 ## 🎯 Overview

-**AtheleteQ** is a **web-based front-end application** that helps analyze and visualize athlete performance through interactive quizzes and webcam-based input.
+**AtheletQ** is a **web-based front-end application** that helps analyze and visualize athlete performance through interactive quizzes and webcam-based input.
 It’s built with **Vite + TypeScript** and uses a **mock API service** for simulating data flow.
 The app provides real-time performance dashboards and visual analytics using the **Victory** chart library.

-Unlike traditional IoT-based systems, AtheleteQ uses only the **built-in webcam** for capturing activity — no external hardware or sensors are required.
+Unlike traditional IoT-based systems, AtheletQ uses only the **built-in webcam** for capturing activity — no external hardware or sensors are required.

----

 ## ⚙️ Features